marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/common-function-attributes.rst

   The ``optimize`` attribute should be used for debugging purposes only.
   It is not suitable in production code.

-.. index:: patchable_function_entry function attribute

-.. index:: extra NOP instructions at the function entry point
+.. index:: patchable_function_entry function attribute, extra NOP instructions at the function entry point

 .. gcc-attr:: patchable_function_entry